WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 ## Summary

 The current Blockcerts V2 standard and the Verifiable Credentials standard has a lot of similarities that easily map to each other in many ways.
-Blockcerts can achieve much of the same functionality and more by utilizing the Verifiable Credential and Decentralized Identifiers standard.
+Blockcerts can achieve much of the same functionality and more by utilizing the Verifiable Credential and Decentralized Identifiers standards.
 There are many options for how to map specific properties, but in the end Blockchain Proofs, Issuer Profiles/Identities, Recipient Ownership, and the aspects of life-long credentials are better supported/standardized, giving options for doing so in a more decentralized way.
 From here, we incredibly value community feedback and support.
 Based on the conversations and decisions preferred by the community, we can work on an official specification for Blockcerts V3.

 ## Contributions
 Matthieu Collé ([@raiseandfall](https://twitter.com/raiseandfall))